-Understanding Hong Kong Accounting Standards
+Understanding Hong Kong Accounting Standards in 2024

-Hong Kong Accounting Standards are a set of rules that regulate all financial transactions in Hong Kong and outline important accounting terms and conditions.
+Hong Kong accounting standards are a set of rules that regulate all financial transactions in Hong Kong and outline important accounting terms and conditions.

-These accounting standards are governed by the Financial Reporting Standards (FRS) which is based on the International Financial Reporting model (IFRS) established by the International Accounting Standards Board (IASB).
+These accounting standards are governed by the Financial Reporting Standards (FRS), which is based on the International Financial Reporting model (IFRS) established by the International Accounting Standards Board (IASB).

 These standards were introduced to highlight the fundamental principles that define Hong Kong accounting terms and clarify their scope to ensure fairness and honesty in a company’s financial statements.